amalpoulose/Taxi-booking-system/README.md

 1)    Call taxi booking
 Input 1:

  Customer ID: 1
  Pickup Point: A
  Drop Point: B
  Pickup Time: 9

 Output 1:

  Taxi can be allotted.
  Taxi-1 is allotted

 Input 2:

  Customer ID: 2
  Pickup Point: B
  Drop Point: D
  Pickup Time: 9

 Output 1:

  Taxi can be allotted.
  Taxi-2 is allotted

 (Note: Since Taxi-1 would have completed its journey when second booking is done, so Taxi-2 from nearest point A which is free is allocated)

 Input 3:

  Customer ID: 3
  Pickup Point: B
  Drop Point: C
  Pickup Time: 12

 Output 1:

  Taxi can be allotted.
  Taxi-1 is allotted

-2) Display the Taxi details
+2) Display the Taxi details:

  Taxi No:    Total Earnings:
  BookingID    CustomerID    From    To    PickupTime    DropTime    Amount

  Output:
  Taxi-1    Total Earnings: Rs.
 400

  1    1    A    B     9    10    200
  3    3    B    C    12    13    200

  Taxi-2 Total Earnings: Rs.
 350
  2    2    B    D    9    11    350